deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18745/index.md

 ![](figures/figures_17_0.png)

-> 🔼 The figure shows that the position frequency distribution is usually highly left-skewed, indicating that the model is frequently exposed to small positions, while larger positions account for only a small proportion.
+> 🔼 Figure 1 shows that the position frequency distribution in LLMs training data is left-skewed, indicating that the model is frequently exposed to small positions, while larger positions account for only a small proportion.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Position frequency distribution exhibits a pronounced left-skewed pattern across training data of varying lengths.
 Figure 1a illustrates the natural data length distribution of SlimPajama-627B where oversized data is truncated into multiple 2K sequences.
 Figure 1b presents the case with a uniform length distribution and the position frequency decline quadratically.
 Figure 1c demonstrates that when all data are concatenated into a 2K sequence, the position frequency decreases linearly with increasing position indices.
 The X-axis represents data length (shown in orange) and position indices (shown in blue).
 The left Y-axis indicates the frequency of each position, while the right Y-axis represents the number of data for each length.